In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 Following these tips can help keep your computer clean and your personal data secure.

 A strong password is the first line of defense for protecting your personal data online.
 Passwords are necessary for a majority of our online activities, including filing taxes, social networking, online banking, and paying bills.
-Creating complex and unique passwords help to keep your information more secure.
+Creating complex and unique passwords helps to keep your information more secure.

 The South Carolina Department of Revenue (SCDOR) is committed to keeping taxpayer information secure and helping to educate and inform taxpayers about potential identity theft and fraud threats.
 Follow these steps to help protect yourself and your family.